22OVERSooN/Project1_Realestate_Analysis/README.md

 ## Bank Interests Impact

+Questions: Does Bank Cash Rate has any impact on realestate market?

 Method: Use quarterly data and calculate the percentage of increase of median sold price, median rent price and numbers of listing rent/listing sold and actual sold.
 Conclusions: The Covid trully has impact on property market and it impact immedieatly during Jan-Mar/2020 and Jul-Sep/2020, and the rent market basically has the same trend with sold market but the covid makes it goes in an opposite way, more people are likely to rent and not buy.
 Bank interests rate drop stimulate the property market and makes it increase eventually, but bank interests has laybacks.